nineflowAmin/daniel-kereama.github.io/_posts/2025-11-30-psychology-as-system-physics-building-emergent-systems.md

 **Insight**: Intelligence is about matching resources to complexity, just like human teams.

 ![Bees Entropy Selection]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/04-bees-entropy-selection.jpg)
+*Like a swarm adapting to complexity, the system scales agent engagement based on query entropy—matching resources to complexity, just as nature does.*

 ### Concrete Example: Emergence Surprise

 Oracle & Architect collaboration led Architect to actively seek Oracle's patterns.
 Preference emerged from memory, not code—a tangible example of true MAS emergence.

 ![Symbiotic Emergence]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/05-symbiotic-emergence.jpg)
+*True emergence: Oracle and Architect develop collaborative preferences through memory, not code—a tangible example of multi-agent symbiosis.*

 ## 2. Psychology as System Physics